Key facts and figures

 Q: What is the UK poverty line?

-However, it is important to not just report on the realtive low income line, but to also report on the other three measures in the Child Poverty Act.
+However, it is important to not just report on the relative low income line, but to also report on the other three measures in the Child Poverty Act.
 These are (1) absolute low income, (2) material deprivation, and (3) persistent low income.
 The latest figures can always be found in the government's annual publication Households Below Average Incomes.
+It is also important to recognise that many families are living a long way below these poverty income lines.

 Q: How many children are in poverty in the UK?